-If you have a disability requiring special testing accommodations or other classroom modifications, you need to notify both the instructor and Disability Resources and Services no later than one week into the semester.
+"If you have a disability requiring special testing accommodations or other classroom modifications, you need to notify both the instructor and Disability Resources and Services no later than one week into the semester.
 You will be asked to provide documentation of your disability to determine the appropriateness of accommodations, which will not be shared with your instructor - your instructor will be notified of the assessment outcomes in terms of practical accommodations.
 To notify Disability Resources and Services, call (412) 648-7890 or send an email to drsrecep@pitt.edu to schedule an appointment.
-The Disability Resources and Services office is located in 140 William Pitt Union on the Oakland campus.
-Feel free to reach out to me with an email if you have doubts or concerns in this area: I will be happy to help.
+The Disability Resources and Services office is located in 140 William Pitt Union on the Oakland campus."
+Please email me if you have doubts or concerns in this area: I am happy to help.